The Outdoor Swimmer’s Code

 • Be respectful to other water users and visitors, including anglers, boaters, paddlers, and share the water considerately.

-• Be aware of the number of visitors and, if necessary, find somewhere else to reduce the pressure on popular swim spots.
+• Be considerate of communities local to swim spots – be quiet, and be considerate when changing or skinny dipping.
+If necessary, find somewhere else to reduce the pressure on popular swim spots.

 • Take away other people’s rubbish as well as your own, and never leave litter or food.

 • Where possible, access the water by recognised paths.
 There can be different viewpoints on whether a swim is allowed, so research the location and keep any discussions polite.
-See Is it Legal for more info.

 • If taking a dog along, make sure they do not disturb other people, wildlife or livestock, and keep them under close control or on a lead.